 Village Green for the Community

-The Millennium Green is available to the community to use as a quiet space and for games with the children or to exercise your dog .... but please pick up after your dog, though.
+The Millennium Green is available to the community to use as a quiet space, for games with children and to exercise your dog .... but please pick up after your dog, though.

 The George Millennium Green

 The Village Green is administered by The George Meadow Millennium Green Trust on behalf of the Village.

 The current Trustees are Jennifer Stringer, David Hannah, Charles Stewart-Smith and Phil Green.
 Babs Page is the Secretary and Treasurer.